Turta-io/RelayHAT/Driver/Windows10IoTCore/ReadMe.md

-# IoT HAT Driver
+# Relay HAT Driver

-TurtaRelayHAT.dll Kütüphanesini uygulamanızın referanslarına ekleyerek Relay HAT'in özelliklerine kolaylıkla erişebilirsiniz.
-Dilerseniz NuGet üzerinden "Turta.RelayHAT.RelayDriver" paketini kurarak güncel sürümleri otomatik yükletebilirsiniz.
+For Windows 10 IoT Core projects, you can add "TurtaRelayHAT.dll" library to your project references.
+Alternatively, you may wish to search "Turta Relay HAT" from NuGet to add the reference library automatically.